 - Maintaining virtual operations for non-essential activities and resuming on-campus activities within the lower risk category based on the risk matrices developed by each school/institute/entity.

 - Limiting maximum occupancy to no more than 50% at any given time for a particular area, as set by the certificate of occupancy (as per phase II New York State guidance.
 This includes all facilities, e.g. offices, labs, classrooms, dormitories, dining halls, libraries, and transportation shuttles.
-Social/ physical distancing guidance requires, when feasible, maintaining 6 feet of separation or minimum of 113 square feet and based on type of space, in combination with proper use of face coverings.
+Social/ physical distancing guidance requires, when feasible, maintaining 6 feet of separation in combination with proper use of face coverings.

 - For dormitory and shared-living facilities, efforts should be made to adhere to the physical distancing and wearing of face coverings, hygiene and other measures as articulated in this document.